FreedomIntelligence/Smurfs/README.md

 <img src="assets/logo.webp" width="512">
 </p>

+🤖This project aims to construct a synergistic multi-agent system that can handle complex multi-tool instructions without necessitating extra training.
+This MAS system is called Smurfs, just like the beloved cartoon characters of the same name, symbolize unity and resourcefulness, and are good at using tools to overcome any challenge they encounter.

 ## ✨ What's New
 +  [2024.05.23] We release Smurfs, a multi-agent framework that gives LLM access to external tools to efficiently solve complex tasks.